select, fit, and take care of costumes for cast members, and aid entertainers. May assist with multiple costume changes during performances.

 Costume Attendants select, fit, and take care of costumes for cast members, and aid entertainers.
 May assist with multiple costume changes during performances.

-Costume Attendants with little to no experience tend to make between $19570 and $27540 while the more experienced ones make over $67310 per year.
+Costume Attendants with little to no experience tend to make between $20430 and $28880 while the more experienced ones can earn over $52550 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Costume Attendant is to move to a higher paying state like NY.
-Right now, the highest paying states for Costume Attendants are NY, CA, TN, DC and MN.
+One of the easiest ways to increase your salary as a Costume Attendant is to move to a higher paying state like NY.
+Right now, the highest paying states for Costume Attendants are NY, NM, KY, WA and NV.

-3 other factors that can increase your salary as A Costume Attendant is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Costume Attendant is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Costume Attendants what degree they had when they got the job and most of them said they had a High School Diploma followed by Bachelors degree.
+We asked other Costume Attendants what degree they had when they got the job and most of them said they had a High School Diploma followed by a Bachelor’s Degree.

 Pros and Cons